conda-incubator/conda-pypi/docs/reference/cli-reference.md

 ### Description

-The install command takes PyPI packages and converts them to `.conda` format when possible, falling back to direct pip installation when needed.
+The install command takes PyPI packages and converts them to `.conda` format.
 Explicitly requested packages are always converted from PyPI, while dependencies are preferentially installed from conda channels when available.